Control vertebrate pest populations using chemical methods

 You need to know and understand:

-1. the health and safety risks associated with the control of vertebrate pests using chemical methods
+- the health and safety risks associated with the control of vertebrate pests by chemical methods, including the dangers of lone working

-2. the clothing and personal protective equipment that should be worn for the activity
+- the clothing and personal protective equipment that should be worn

-3. your responsibilities under relevant environmental and conservation legislation in relation to controlling pests using chemical methods
+- your responsibilities under the relevant environmental and conservation legislation in relation to controlling vertebrate pests using chemical methods

-4. the relevant legal restrictions controlling the purchase, storage and use of pest control chemicals including the training and certificates required before chemicals can be used
+- the relevant nation-specific legislation and codes of practice controlling the purchase, storage and use of vertebrate pest control chemicals, including the requirements for training and certification

-13. the relevant legal requirements controlling the disposal of pest corpses and spent materials
+- the relevant nation-specific legislation and codes of practice controlling the disposal of pest corpses and spent materials

-14. the importance of keeping accurate up-to-date pest control records
+- the requirements for maintaining accurate up-to-date pest control records

-15. how to monitor the effectiveness of the chemical control methods
+- how to monitor the effectiveness of the chemical control methods and the action to take

 Scope/range